cassinius/phd-presentations/2020/FC_sept_Graphs_LS/outline.md

 * Asynchronous time model (parallel)
 * Restrict communication to most similar instances
   - similarity via a) `learning task` (objective) or `structural / feature similarity` ?
-  - we learn this via a `collaboration task` where the edge weights correspond similarity of learning tasks between instance $i$ and instance $j$
+  - we learn this via a `collaboration graph` where the edge weights correspond to similarity of learning tasks between instance $i$ and instance $j$